 Canada continues to list the Iranian regime as state sponsor of terrorism

-Canadian Foreign Affairs Minister John Baird who visited Iraq unannounced on Wednesday declared that Canada would stand by the people of Iraq but rejected improving relations with the Iranian regime for countering ISIS.
+Foreign Affairs Minister John Baird who visited Iraq unannounced on Wednesday declared that Canada would stand by the people of Iraq but rejected improving relations with

-Iran any slack, despite that country’s stated opposition to ISIL’s advance and recent signals that it’s willing to work with the U.S. and its allies.
+According to Ottawa Citizen, “Baird was unwilling to cut neighboring Iran any slack, despite that country’s stated opposition to ISIL’s advance and recent signals that it’s willing to work with the U.S. and its allies.
 Canada still lists Iran as a state sponsor of terrorism,” the report said.

 Baird said, “Obviously we have a very different view when it comes to the government of Tehran".
 He added: "The Iranian regime “could suspend its considerable support to terrorist organizations not just around the region, but around the world".